TaherM18/LetsChat/README.md

-# Project Title: LetsChat
+# Project Title: WeChat

-🚀 Welcome to LetsChat, an advanced mobile application that redefines the way we communicate and analyze user interactions on mobile devices!
+🚀 Welcome to WeChat, an advanced mobile application that redefines the way we communicate and analyze user interactions on mobile devices!
 An application for secure communication and in-depth analytics.
 Leverage cutting-edge features, including end-to-end encryption, sensor utilization, real-time location sharing, and customizable reports.📱✨

 ## Key Features